jsteenbeeke/jsteenbeeke.github.io/_posts/2021-06-17-aws-lambda-for-java-developers.md

 author: "Jeroen Steenbeeke"
 date:   2021-06-17 17:45:00 +0200
 ---
-Serverless programming is something I've known about for quite some time, but never really gotten around to doing anything with.
+Serverless computing is something I've known about for quite some time, but never really gotten around to doing anything with.
 Finally deciding to see what the fuss was about, I set out to build something that could be run on AWS Lambda.
 This was surprisingly easy, and in this article I will illustrate how to create a simple function that converts a `long` representing seconds since the Unix epoch to an ISO-8601 formatted date.